Team-Cardinalis/TUTORIAL-PAPERS/CONV2D.md

 <br>

-3. What are the test automation frameworks developed by MaxSoft?
-    - [ ] IntelliAPI
-    - [ ] WebBot
-    - [ ] Gauge
-    - [ ] Selenium

->!This is hidden until your cursor hovers on top of it

 #### INTRODUCTION

 This tutorial paper provides a comprehensive introduction to the Conv2D layer, a core component of Convolutional Neural Networks (CNNs), with a focus on its mathematical foundation, configuration parameters, and role in feature extraction for computer vision tasks.